Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Numerical solutions to time-dependent CR Pressure Evolution for large scale diffusion and advection/streaming

+To focus on the investigation of steady-state assumptions, we limit the comparison here to time-steady injection vs. the most time variable (``bursty") injection scenarios.
 From examining Figure \ref{fig:varied_kappa_numerical}, we see that even in the continuous injection case, subsuming a constant \veff\, into purely `diffusion-like' behavior as \keff\, $\sim r$ leads to significant differences at large radii due to finite travel time effects.
 This owes primarily due to the extended tail of a given `diffusion-like' Green's function solution (\S\ref{sec:case1}), where despite the location of the `diffusive' peak exactly localizing to r$_{\textrm{cut, st/adv}}$, the additional diffusive behavior at the boundary moves additional CR flux outwards.
 This means for r $\gtrsim$ r$_{\textrm{cut, st/adv}}$, P$_{\textrm{CR}}$ is strictly over-estimated whereas for r $\lesssim$ r$_{\textrm{cut, st/adv}}$, P$_{\textrm{CR}}$ is under-estimated.
 Assuming steady state and subsuming `diffusion-like' behavior into a purely `streaming/advection' solution with \veff\, $\sim \kappa/r$ would result in vice-versa under-/over-estimation of P$_{\textrm{CR}}$ in this case (i.e., one would miss extended tails of CR pressure where they ought to be).

-In the case examined in Fig. \ref{fig:varied_kappa_numerical}, this over-estimation is evident for the lowest \keff, \veff, parameterization in the constant injection case, and when $\tau_{\textrm{inj}}$ $>$ t$_{\textrm{A}dv}$, t$_{\textrm{diff}}$ as in the higher \keff, \veff, parameterizations, the steady-state \keff\, $\sim r$ begins to under-predict the true P$_{\textrm{CR}}$ at large radii.
+In the case examined in Fig. \ref{fig:varied_kappa_numerical}, this over-estimation is evident for the lowest \keff, \veff, parameterization in the constant injection case, and when $\tau_{\textrm{inj}}$ $>$ t$_{\textrm{adv}}$, t$_{\textrm{diff}}$ as in the higher \keff\, and \veff\, parameterizations, the steady-state \keff\, $\sim r$ begins to under-predict the true P$_{\textrm{CR}}$ at large radii.
 These time-dependent effects are further exacerbated for non-steady injection as evinced by the solutions for the bursty injection histories.
 The degree of under-/over-estimation here also depends on the time variability of CR injection (which for fixed transport parameterizations will affect the degree to which P$_{\textrm{CR}}$(r) is in steady-state), radial variation of \keff\, and/or \veff\, (which we stress can in principle arbitrarily vary with plasma conditions, but are not explored as such here), and subsequently the exact value of r$_{\textrm{st}}$, and so we simply show a characteristic case of fixed r$_{\textrm{st}}$ = 10 kpc for plausible values of constant \keff\, and \veff\, as one example.

 We again emphasize that the true behavior of CR transport at these large halo radii is essentially unknown.
 Direct simulations of CR pitch-angle scattering in turbulence in various regimes have rarely focused on the CGM \citep[though see][for a relevant exploration of scattering conditions in the ICM]{reichherzer_efficient_2025}.
 There are, however, observational hints towards rising \keff\, in the CGM of $\sim L^{\ast}$ galaxies \citep{butsky_constraining_2023}, and if \keff\, were sufficiently large and arising from the `diffusive' limit of the CR scattering rate, these `diffusive softening' effects relative to the ``true'' constant diffusion + streaming/advection solution may become less important as sharp gradients would be smoothed over and P$_{\textrm{CR}}$ at a given radius would more quickly reach a steady-state.
 So in this regime, the ``softened'' solution may actually present the more physically ``correct'' representation of P$_{\textrm{CR}}$ compared to the constant diffusion + advection/streaming transport parameterization.